Hackademic/hackademic/README.md

 Dependencies of Hackademic involve a web server(Apache,nginx) and Mysql/MariaDB connected with it.
 Make sure you have installed these before you start deploying Hackademic.

 Clone Hackademic project,

 git clone https://github.com/Hackademic/hackademic.git

-After successful cloning of the Hackademic project,copy the contents into /var/www
+After successful cloning of the Hackademic project,copy the contents into /var/www We need to change the permissions of the file now,

+sudo chmod 777 hackademic

-Once done start your web server in your machine by, service start apache2 start
+Once done start your web server in your machine by,

+service start apache2 start

 Ensure that the apache is started and sql connection is also active.
 Point your browser towards https://localhost/